CTL-PROJECTS/CTL-soft-solid/README.md

 <img src="https://www.complexfluids.ethz.ch/images/PROJECT-soft-solid.PNG" width="50%">

 The following tasks are meant to become python-functions, with some input like the set of *g,k,T,N* and some output like *X,Y,L".
+The reason for creating such functions becomes most evident lateron in the molecular_dynamics function, where you may start to read.

 ## Task 1: create_initial_configuration(*g,k,T,N*)